 Increase Core Stability

 Core stability is defined as the ability to control the position and motion of the trunk over the pelvis to allow optimum production, transfer, and control of force and motion to the terminal segment in integrated athletic stabilities.
 Get to know your planks!
+And if you need an extended breakdown of the 8 best core exercises of all-time, BarBend can help.

 Improve Your Vertical Jump